alacewala724/Cannes22/Downloads/Cannes22-main/PRIVACY_POLICY.md

 ## Information We Collect

 ### Information You Provide
-- **Account Information**: When you create an account, we collect your email address and username.
+- **Account Information**: When you create an account, we collect your email address, phone number (if using phone authentication), and username.
 - **Movie Rankings**: Your personal movie and TV show rankings, ratings, and preferences.
 - **Social Features**: Information about your friends, friend requests, and social interactions within the app.